carloslfu/blocklify/README.md

 ## Getting started

-Just add blocklify_compressed.js file to your code (See the demo in demos folder).
+Just add blocklify_compressed.js file to your code (See the demo in demos folder), you need include blockly before blocklify.

 ## Develop